 - https://hub.docker.com/r/unblu/renderingservice/ - The rendering service Docker image, which must be used for universal co-browsing.
 (Please note the various tags.
 Make sure to use the image corresponding to the collaboration server version)

 Note: From version 4.2 onwards, the collaboration server requires the Docker rendering service tags to be version-specific to the collaboration server version used.
-So, if you use unblu 4.2 then 4.2 is the tag version number of the unblu Docker rendering service you must use. unblu 4.3 will use 4.3, and so on.
+So, if you use unblu 4.2 then 4.2 is the tag version number of the unblu Docker rendering service you must use. unblu 4.3 will use 4.3, 5.0 will use 5.0, and so on.

 In on-premises installations, unblu uses Docker for the renderingservice component.
 This is part of universal and document co-browsing.
 Note that the Docker Hub renderingservice image is not the complete software.
 Instead, it is only the unblu-prepared image of Linux.
 The unblu functionality is held exclusively within the collaboration server.